Senator for life: Romania

 The membership by right was maintained under the 1938 Constitution and it was abolished together with the Senate on July 15, 1946, by the Communist Party-dominated government of Petru Groza.

 Although the current constitution of Romania re-established the bicameral Parliament in 1991, it did not reinstate the office of senator by right.

+Rome

+The Roman Senate, which existed in various forms between the founding of the city of Rome in 753 BC and the fall of the Byzantine Empire in the 15th century AD, was composed of senators which served for life, the number of whom fluctuated from 100 to thousands of men.